PyCake/M.U.S.T./README.md

 # How do I use it?
 How to use it is described under the instruction.md
 # What is required to use it?
-You must have the ##latest## version of Python.
+You must have the latest version of Python.
 We also recommend that you have IDLE as it makes it simple to run the code.
+# Is it ready for use?
+No. It is currently having bug fixes and more applied.
+The first version (1.0.0) will be released when PyCake version PyLoDough 1.3.6 is released (March 9, 2016).
+This repo is here simply to display what it will be and how it will work, so please stay tuned and download it when it is ready!
 # ===>> IMPORTANT <<===
 Please read the license.md before downloading the script.